openrs2/openrs2/README.md

 `-headless` packages are not sufficient as the `gl-natives` module is linked with `libjawt`.

+##### Compatibility

+The `aol.properties` file uses the normalized `os.name` property as part of the architecture/operating system/linker key.
+It currently only contains properties for Linux.
+While the default settings will probably work for other UNIX-like systems, the defaults are not ideal.
+For example, `g++` will be used as the linker instead of `gcc`, introducing a redundant dependency on `libstdc++`.

 ##### Cross-compiling

 To compile a 32-bit shared object on a 64-bit UNIX system, Maven's